llendway/rladies/README.md

 # rladies
 Materials to be shared at R Ladies TC meetings.

-This will be updated regularly.
+* See the `2019-06-12_gganimate_demo.md` file to follow along with the demo on github.
+Download the .rmd file for all the code.